apache/shardingsphere/docs/blog/content/material/realization.en.md

 ![](https://shardingsphere.apache.org/blog/img/realization3.jpg)

 <!-- 二阶段提交是XA的标准实现。它将分布式事务的提交拆分为2个阶段：prepare和commit/rollback。 -->
 Two phase commit is a standard implementation of XA.
-The distributed transaction commit consists of two phases:prepare and commit/rollback.
+The distributed transaction commit consists of two phases: prepare and commit/rollback.

 All local transactions will use default isolation level to lock resources, record redo and undo logs when XA global transaction enabled.
 In the prepare stage, TM initiates a prepare request to each RM and waits for response. and then to execute a commit operation if all RMs send yes or decides to execute a rollback if an TM sends no. if all TM said yes, but some of nodes crash on commit stage, The XA recover will be used to commit compensation when the node recovery, and make sure that data is consistent.